supermarsx/other-E156-firmware/README.md

 # other-E156-firmware
-E156 dongle voice compatible firmware
+Huawei E156 dongle voice compatible firmware

 Firmware that allows to use freepbx (chan_dongle) with a dongle for voice.